wearefractal/shallow/README.md

 (This isn't working fully yet - stay tuned)

-Shallow will use AJAX to populate and render your blog at runtime - you never have to mess with updating anything!
+Shallow uses AJAX to populate and render your blog at runtime - you never have to mess with updating anything!

 ## Instructions